View Monica Rutten's Obituary on ArgusLeader.com and share memories

 Grateful for having shared her life are her children Rick "Digger" Rutten (Bonnie) of Colome, SD, Kristee Flynn (Gabe) of Stillwater, MN, Laura Woods (Jim) of Canton, SD, Shelly Merrick (Pat) of Westbrook, MN, Tom Rutten, (Denise) of Canton, SD, Rev. Paul Rutten of Sioux Falls, SD, Joseph Rutten (Laura) of Sioux Falls, SD, Rev. John Rutten of Harrisburg, SD, and Kathryn Kendall (Chris) of Sioux Falls, SD; 26 grandchildren; 2 great grandchildren, and one sister Anna Faust of Newport, Oregon., five sisters-in-law, and many cousins and nieces and nephews of both Donnelly and Rutten families.

-Monica was preceded in death by her siblings Mary, Pat, John, Margaret, Catherine, Joe, Jim, Peter, Paul, Tom, Jerry, and Bob.
+Monica was preceded in death by her husband, Edwin, and her siblings Mary, Pat, John, Margaret, Catherine, Joe, Jim, Peter, Paul, Tom, Jerry, and Bob.

 Mass of Christian Burial will begin 10:00 am Friday at the Cathedral of St. Joseph.
 Interment will be in St. Michael Cemetery.
 Visitation with the family present will be from 5:00 to 7:00 pm Thursday, with a Wake service beginning at 7:00 pm, all at the Cathedral.

-In lieu of flowers, please make contributions to the Ed & Monica Endowment for seminarian education at Catholic Foundation for Eastern South Dakota.
+In lieu of flowers, please make contributions to the Ed & Monica Rutten Endowment at the Catholic Community Foundation for Eastern South Dakota.
+(523 North Duluth Avenue, Sioux Falls, SD 57104.
+To: CCFESD, Memo: Monica Rutten)

 Miller Funeral Home is assisting with the arrangements.
 For full obituary and online registry, please visit www. millerfh.com